SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 #### Log files

-{{< product-c8y-iot >}} offers viewing logs which provide more details on the status of owned by tenant microservices.
+{{< product-c8y-iot >}} offers viewing logs which provide more details on the status of microservices owned by the tenant.

 To view logs, open the **Logs** tab of the respective microservice.